 Below we have provided links to current key resources from government and elsewhere – note government advice and support is subject to regular change – while we will work to keep information up-to-date, do follow links to check the latest government advice and support..

 AudioUK is a member of the Government DCMS Working Group for Broadcasting, Film and Production.
-We are currently drawing up guidelines to address specific concerns those running audio production companies might have on how to resume a wider range of production safely.
-These will be published shortly.
+We have been drawing up guidelines to address specific concerns those running audio production companies might have on how to resume a wider range of production safely.
+These have now been published and are available here.

 General Business and Income Support